Cat Throwing Up Worms

-Roundworms are a common parasite that can infect people and dogs as well as cats.
+It's not uncommon to see worms in cat vomit.
+Roundworms are a common parasite that can infect people and dogs, as well as cats.
 The roundworm eggs and larvae are found in the following places:

-Your pet may have become infected in any of the following ways:
+According to Mar Vista Animal Medical Center, your pet may have become infested in any of the following ways:

-• Worm ova can be ingested when a cat uses infested kitty litter and then cleans her paws while grooming.
+• Worm ova can be ingested when a cat uses contaminated kitty litter then cleans their paws while grooming.

-• Eating rodents that have roundworms is another way to acquire and infestation.
+• Eating rodents that have roundworms is another way to acquire an infestation.

-• Biting and ingesting infected fleas can also lead to a case of roundworm.
+• Ingesting infected feces will also lead to a case of roundworms.

-Roundworms are generally between three and five inches long, and they live in the intestinal tract of your pet.
-They are a very common parasite that can be recognized by their white to cream-colored, thread-like bodies.
-Some signs of a roundworm infestation, in addition to a cat throwing up worms are:
+Roundworms are generally between 3 and 6 inches long, and they live in the intestinal tract of your pet.
+They are a very common parasite that can be identified by their white to cream-colored, thread-like bodies.
+In addition to throwing up the roundworms, you can also be relatively sure your pet has them if they display the following signs:

 • Increase in appetite